TaikiSan21/PAMpal/docs/NextStepsProcessing.md

 done using the `setSpecies` function, and has three possible modes of operation that can be selected using the `method` argument.

-For `method='pamguard'`{:.language-r}, species IDs will be assigned according to the labels set in Pamguard for each event.
+For `method='pamguard'`, species IDs will be assigned according to the labels set in Pamguard for each event.
 This will only work for `AcousticStudy` objects created by `processPgDetections` using `mode='db'`.
 For events created using the Click Detector module (these